abmikolich/Portfolio---Adam/posts/first_reflection.md

 - Topic: Using if, else and elif statements to make something
 - What I struggled with: Balancing the upgrade increments
 - What I’m proud of: Creating a full game
-- Next steps: Use mroe effective code
+- Next steps: Use more effective code

 [Back](index.md)